Digital transformation is now high on the agenda of governments worldwide.

 - Using the online service provided by the Ministry of Justice, lawyers can now access the government portal using their national eID and sign and upload lawsuits digitally.
 This has made the process much more convenient and secure.

 - Social security is one of the most essential government services, affecting all segments of society.
-With the new eID, any citizen can access electronic services, using their eID as the primary authentication tool at a unique network of self-service kiosks.
+With the new eID, citizens can access electronic services, using their eID as the primary authentication tool at a unique network of self-service kiosks.

 - Kuwait Oil Company has deployed the eID to improve communication with its 3000 employees.
 Self-service kiosks have been introduced, simplifying the issuance of HR and payroll certificates.
 Employees can now access the service using their Civil eID to view and print all required documents with complete privacy and security.